alankan886/SuperMemo2/README.md

 <a name="changelog">

 ## Changelog
+3.0.1 (2024-06-22): Minor changes, Update recommended
+- Forgot to update some code and tests from review_date to review_datetime, the returned dictionary was review_date instead review_datetime.

 3.0.0 (2024-06-22): Major changes/rebuild, Update recommended
 - Rewrote the code to remove the class structure, simplfying the code and usability.
 - Update to provide datetime instead of just date, more specific with when to review.